SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

 .. note::

-   If you try to access or modify a value for an index that is outside of an array's existing bounds, you will trigger a runtime error.
+   If you try to access or modify a value for an index that's outside of an array's existing bounds, you will trigger a runtime error.
    You can check that an index is valid before using it by comparing it to the array's ``count`` property.